-Now technology and innovation could help boost textile businesses in Guatemala to increase productivity.
-What are Guatemala’s aspirations?
+Now technology and innovation could help boost businesses in the Guatemala textile industry to increase productivity.
+What does the future look like for the country?

 Did you know:

-- There are about 169 apparel factories in Guatemala, most of them Korean-owned
+1. There are about 169 apparel factories in Guatemala, most of them Korean-owned?

-- 90% of production is exported to the US
+2. 90% of production is exported to the US?

-- Most popular items of productions are cotton and synthetic knit tops, cotton woven and knit cotton trousers, pants, and shorts
+3. Most popular items of productions are cotton and synthetic knit tops, cotton woven and knit cotton trousers, pants, and shorts?

 New technology to lower cost and increase productivity

-It’s a win-win situation for Korea and Guatemala.
+It’s a win-win situation for both countries.
 Guatemala will gain between 1,500 to 2,000 direct jobs.
-By moving a large part of the production process to Guatemala, Korea can benefit from Guatemala’s Central American Free Trade Agreement and save on taxes when importing to the US.
-Moreover, Korean companies also bring 3D designs to Guatemala, which enable companies to realise personal requests; an additional stream of revenue for textile companies in Guatemala.
+By moving a large part of the production process to Guatemala, Korea can benefit from the Central American Free Trade Agreement and save on taxes when importing to the US.
+Moreover, Korean companies also bring 3D designs to Guatemala, which enable companies to realize personal requests, an additional stream of revenue for textile companies in Guatemala.

-Guatemala needs to step up its productivity to compete with other countries in Central America in the textile industry.
-Guatemala now offers opportunities for textile businesses looking to bring cheap, efficient production processes into the country.
-Now there is the opportunity to get ahead of the early adopters who profit from the trade conflict between the US and China.
-Now many manufacturers are looking to move production from China to Central America.
+Guatemala needs to step up its productivity to compete with other countries in Central America in the textile industry. the country now offers opportunities for textile businesses looking to bring cheap, efficient production processes into the country.
+Now there is the opportunity to get ahead of the early adopters who will profit from the trade conflict between the US and China.
+Many manufacturers arecurrently looking to move production from China to Central America.

 Guatemala’s wages are competitive